 You should be thinking more along the lines of “you won’t be hungry and we’ll satisfy your cravings for some good ol’ grease!”

-Think of the emotions they feel before the problem, and then after you’ve come along and solved it for them.
+You need to think of the emotions they feel before the problem, and then after you’ve come along and solved it for them.
 Your Brand Story will help you define what emotions your service sparks in people.

-The 3 Step Guide to Creating Your Brand Mission Statement
+Your Quick Guide to Creating Your Brand Mission Statement

 Now you should have quite a bit down on paper to work with, and have made some headway with what you’re trying to get across.